| Title: | Input/Output 'SomaScan' Data |

 but you are strongly encouraged to shift your code to use

-checks whether an object is of class soma_adat
+is.soma_adat() checks whether an object is of class soma_adat.

 file |